 Maria RuddMathematics and Finance

-Maria is a 4th year Mathematics and Finance (with Placement) student.
-She wanted to study in London as the atmosphere is so vibrant and energetic.
+Maria is a Mathematics and Finance graduate who wanted to study in London because of its vibrant and energetic atmosphere.

 Why did you decide to apply to study at City, University of London?